Equus (play): Film adaptation

 Shaffer adapted the play for a 1977 film starring Richard Burton, Peter Firth, Eileen Atkins, Colin Blakely, Joan Plowright, and Jenny Agutter, directed by Sidney Lumet.
-Unlike stage productions, where the horses are portrayed by human actors, often muscular men wearing tribal-style masks, Lumet did not believe this could adequately be done in a film version, concluding a degree of realism was required, "because the reality he [Alan] was being watched he was going to create the dilemma within him."
+Unlike stage productions, where the horses are portrayed by human actors, often muscular men wearing tribal-style masks, Lumet did not believe this could adequately be done in a film version "because the reality he [Alan] was being watched he was going to create the dilemma within him."

-Comparing the film to the play, English Professor James M. Welsh felt using real horses in the film was understandable, but argued the outdoor scenes infringed on the "abstract theatrical design" that gave the play its creativity.
-Welsh also felt the explicit blinding was "potentially repulsive," and "much of the spirit of the play is lost as a consequence."
+Comparing the film to the play, English professor James M. Welsh felt using real horses in the film was understandable, but argued the outdoor scenes infringed on the "abstract theatrical design" that gave the play its creativity.
+Welsh also felt the explicit depiction of the blinding was "potentially repulsive" and that "much of the spirit of the play is lost as a consequence."

 Revivals

 The first Midwest U.S. production of Equus opened March 1978 in Lansing, Michigan, at Boarshead Theatre.
 Directed by John Peakes, it featured Richard Thomsen as Dysart, David Kropp as Alan, Carmen Decker as Dora, and Lisa Hodge as Jill.
 Local controversy over the nude scene was largely mitigated by casting a married couple as Jill and Alan.
 This production went on to win Boarshead Theatre's annual awards for Best Production and Best Supporting Actor (Kropp).

 The Lovegrove Alley Theatre of Baltimore staged a production of Equus in 1979.
 The production starred a pre-Broadway Charles S. Dutton in the role of Dysart.
 Director Brad Mays did double duty in the role of Alan Strang.
-A young actress named Lauren Raher played Jill Mason, and her real-life mother Rhona Raher portrayed Dora, Alan's mother.
+Lauren Raher played Jill Mason, and her real-life mother Rhona Raher portrayed Dora, Alan's mother.

 West End producers David Pugh and Dafydd Rogers revived Equus in 2007, starring Richard Griffiths, Daniel Radcliffe, and Joanna Christie in the leading roles.
 The production was directed by Thea Sharrock, and opened in February 2007 at the Gielgud Theatre.
-The production attracted press attention since both Radcliffe and Griffiths starred in the Harry Potter film series (as Harry Potter and Vernon Dursley, respectively).
+The production attracted press attention since both Radcliffe and Griffiths had starred in the Harry Potter film series (as Harry Potter and Vernon Dursley, respectively).
 In particular, the casting of seventeen-year-old Radcliffe triggered some controversy since the role of Alan Strang required him to appear nude onstage.
 Radcliffe insisted that the nude scene was not "gratuitous", and that he should portray the character and the scene as called for by the script.
-The 2007 West End revival was subsequently transferred to Broadway, running at the Broadhurst Theatre through 8 February 2009.
+This revival was subsequently transferred to Broadway, running at the Broadhurst Theatre through 8 February 2009.
 Radcliffe and Griffiths reprised their roles, and Thea Sharrock returned as director.
 The cast also included Kate Mulgrew, Anna Camp, Carolyn McCormick, Lorenzo Pisoni, T. Ryder Smith, Graeme Malcolm, and Sandra Shipley, with Collin Baja, Tyrone Jackson, Spencer Liff, Adesola Osakalumi, and Marc Spaulding.
-Radcliffe eventually received a nomination for the Drama Desk Award for Outstanding Actor in a Play.
+Radcliffe was nominated for the Drama Desk Award for Outstanding Actor in a Play.